rigaya/NVEnc/NVEncC_Options.en.md

 ```

 ### --audio-codec [[&lt;int&gt;?]&lt;string&gt;]
 Encode audio track with the codec specified.
 If codec is not set, most suitable codec wil be selected automatically.
-Codecs available could be checked with [--check-encoders](#--check-encoders).
+Codecs available could be checked with [--check-encoders](#--check-codecs---check-decoders---check-encoders).

-You can also specify the audio track (1, 2, ...) to extract with [& lt; int & gt;].
+You can also specify the audio track (1, 2, ...) to extract.
 ```
 Example 1: --audio-codec libmp3lame (encode all audio tracks to mp3) Example 2: --audio-codec 2?aac (encode the 2nd track of audio to aac)